dschep/ntfy/README.rst

 System log - ``systemlog``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+Uses the ``syslog`` core Python module, which is not available on Windows
+platforms.

 Optional parameters:
     * ``prio`` - Syslog priority level.
 Default is ``ALERT``.
 Possible values
       are:

       * EMERG
       * ALERT
       * CRIT